Pod Security Policies(PSP)

 Switch deployment from using tag to digest

-to use the image digest of the current tag instead of the tag.
+Convert the existing Deployment crazy-deployment to use the image digest of the current tag instead of the tag.

 Solution